dylanagreen/chrysaora/README.md

 Chrysaora started as an attempt to use supervised learning and a small image classification styled network to play chess using Python.
 The results of this experiment are stored in [chrysaora_py](https://github.com/dylanagreen/chrysaora_py).
 The project has now shifted to building an experimental "hybrid" chess engine.
 This hybrid will have an evaluation function that consists of two parts:

 - A reinforcement learning trained neural network
-- A handcraft evaluation function top layer.
+- A handcrafted element, used for quiescence searching and depth-1 move ordering.

 At present I see a few ways to integrate the two, none of which I have settled on yet.
-Chrysaora also features an alpha-beta pruned minimax search.

 ## Support
-Chrysaora will be supported until I get my PhD (in Physics), it wins a season of the TCEC or Nim dies, whichever comes first.
+Chrysaora will be supported until I get my PhD (in Physics), it wins a season of the TCEC, or Nim dies, whichever comes first.

 ## Naming
 Chrysaora is named after the genus of jellyfish, which in turn is named after Chrysaor, a being from Greek mythology.
 Chrysaor roughly translates as "he who has a golden armament."